-Dr. Rose conducts research on the cognitive neuroscience of memory and aging.
-He studies the neurocognitive processes that support working memory, long-term memory, and prospective memory in healthy young adults and older adults and in patients with Alzheimer's disease, Parkinson's disease, or amnesia.
-His research uses neuroimaging (fMRI, ERP) and neurostimulation (TMS, tDCS) technologies and behavioral assessment to test and inform theories of memory and aging.
-In addition to studying basic memory processes, his research also assesses how cognitive theories can be applied to understanding memory performance in the real world and how cognitive training techniques can be utilized to improve memory performance.
-See a short video here: https://al.nd.edu/news/latest-news/video-nathan-rose-on-memory-aging-and-the-brain/ Dr. Rose has published articles in leading journals such as Science, Neuroscience and Biobehavioral Reviews, and the Journal of Cognitive Neuroscience, and his research has been featured in popular press including Time, the Wall Street Journal, and NPR's All Things Considered.
+Professor Rose's lab conducts research on the cognitive neuroscience of memory and aging.
+We study the neurocognitive processes that support working memory, long-term memory, and prospective memory in young adults and healthy older adults.
+The research uses behavioral assessments, noninvasive neuroimaging (EEG/ERP, fMRI), and noninvasive brain stimulation (TMS) to test and inform theories of memory and aging.
+In addition to studying basic memory processes, the research also assesses how cognitive theories can be applied to understanding memory performance in the real world and how cognitive training techniques can be utilized to improve memory performance.